Martin056PL/CodeWars/README.md

 This is repo for solutions to tasks from CodeWars.com.
-I did this task in Java language.
+I did this tasks in Java language.